jocelynfriday/EPRResources/README.md

 <summary><b><i>Demographics</i></b></summary>
     Scotland has a long history of EPR captured from birth through death using individual Community Health Index (CHI) numbers.
 CHI numbers allow for the unique identification and tracking of patients across NHS Scotland's services <a href="#NHSDigChi2022">(NHS Digital 2022<i>a</i>)</a>.
 The CHI number is the Scottish equivalent to England and Wales's NHS number.
 CHI numbers are assigned to each patient upon first registration with the system <a href="#NHSChind">(NHS National Services Scotland nd<i>a</i>)</a>.
 CHI numbers are ten digits long, with the first six digits taken from the date of birth in two-digit format (<tt>DDMMYY</tt>), two random digits, a sex-based digit (i.e., even for women and odd for men), and an arithmetical check digit <a href="#NHSDigChi2022">(NHS Digital 2022<i>a</i>)</a>.
     <br></br>
-    The demographics data are collated from a collection of sources based on CHI numbers.
-The data made available within the dataset are acquired largely from National Records Scotland (NRS) and records available to the NHS Safe Haven team.
+    The demographic data are collated from a collection of sources based on CHI numbers.
+The data available within the dataset are acquired largely from National Records Scotland (NRS) and records available to the NHS Safe Haven team.
 Demographic data include obfuscated date of birth (DOB), sex, and Scottish Index of Multiple Deprivation (SIMD).
     <br></br>
     <b>Date of Birth</b>
     The NHS Safe Haven team obfuscated the canonical DOB.
 In the <tt>YYYY-MM-DD</tt> date format, DOBs are uniformly obfuscated by setting the day part of the date to be the middle of the month while maintaining the month and year values.
 For example, a birthday of 1922-01-09 would be changed to 1922-01-15.